bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

   :widths: 25, 60, 25

   "Checkpoint Mode*", "Value must be 'time-interval' for checkpointing after a set period of time, or 'every-nth' for performing a checkpoint after a set number of events", "every-nth"
+  "Checkpoint Interval*", "Interval for performing the checkpoint.
+If Checkpoint Mode is  'time-interval' the value is set in ms.  If Checkpoint Mode is 'every-nth' the value is the number of events after which the checkpoint is done.", "100"
-  "Checkpoint Interval*", "Interval for performing the checkpoint", "100" "Inputs*", "Names of input streams.
+  "Inputs*", "Names of input streams.
 Requires input mode: 'full' or 'split' ('split' is default).
 The stream must exist in database (must be stream.t-stream or stream.kafka)",  "str1/full"
-  "Outputs*", "Names of output streams (must be stream.t-stream only)",  "s3" "Start From", "Value must be 'newest', 'oldest' or 'datetime'.
+  "Outputs*", "Names of output streams (must be stream.t-stream only)",  "s3" "Start From", "Value must be 'newest' (the system reads nothing, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).
+If an instance have kafka input streams, then 'Start from' must be 'oldest' or 'newest' ('newest' is default).
 If an instance have kafka input streams, then 'Start from' must be 'oldest' or 'newest' ('newest' is default)", "newest"
   "State Management", "Must be 'ram' or 'none' ('none' is default)", "ram" "State Full Checkpoint", "Interval for full checkpoint (100 by default)", 5 "Event-Wait-Idle Time", "Idle timeout, when not messages (1000 is default)", 10000